How To Make A Colored Cement Planter: in Pink!

 The cement continues curing after demolding and it becomes harder.

-And for more inspiration, check out the post with 21 Unique DIY Concrete Planters you can make!
+And for more inspiration, check out these 21 Unique DIY Concrete Planters you can make!

 Do you love colored concrete?
-Take a look at this concrete planter made with a wood stain and this planter made with a cheap dye.
+Take a look at this tutorial for a concrete planter colored using a wood stain and planter made with a cheap dye.

 How To Make A Colored Cement Planter in Pink!